 Changing Regulatory Pressure

-When it comes to United Kingdom—the tax-funded NHS operates in a highly regulated environment.
+When it comes to the United Kingdom—the tax-funded NHS operates in a highly regulated environment.
 The UK has a national financial (NHS Improvement) and quality (Care Quality Commission) to provide ongoing evaluation of performance against agreed-upon criteria.
 There are professional group regulators looking to comply with financial and data protection regulations.
 In such a scenario, it is important for health care stakeholders to overcome regulatory pressure.

 Healthcare Technology Solutions to Take Personalization to the Next Level

 Technology will likely underline the most important aspect of future hospital care.
 But care delivery—especially for critically ill patients or patients requiring complex procedures—may still require hands-on human expertise.
-But if there’s one area where healthcare has potential for innovation when compared to other industries, it is in the use of information technology that physicians use every day in treating patients.
+But if there’s one area where healthcare has the potential for innovation when compared to other industries, it is in the use of information technology that physicians use every day in treating patients.

 The healthcare delivery in future may appear quite different than the hospital of today.
 Rapidly changing and evolving technologies, along with demographic and economic changes are expected to alter the face of hospitals worldwide.
 A growing number of inpatient healthcare services are already being pushed to home and outpatient ambulatory facilities.
 However, many complex and terminally ill patients will continue to need acute inpatient services.
 Many of these concepts are already in use and it is important to integrate technology into newly-built facilities and modernize legacy software.